-Borrowing money for college can be a smart investment, but be cautious, or a loan you took out in your 20s can cause a lot of stress -- to you and your budget -- when you get married, buy a home or save for your children’s college education.
+Borrowing money for college can be a smart investment.
+But be cautious, or a loan you take out in your 20s can cause a lot of stress when you get married, buy a home or save for your children’s college education.

-Do this instead: Beware of those seemingly friendly repayment terms that stretch out for 3 or 4 decades, says Brandon Moss, vice president of wealth adviser management at United Capital Financial Advisers headquartered in Newport Beach, California.
+Do this instead: Beware of those seemingly friendly repayment terms that stretch for three or four decades.

-Financial advisers say a good rule of thumb is to borrow no more than the average annual starting salary for workers in the career field you’re pursuing.
-That way, you’ll be more likely to repay the loan within 10 years and keep the monthly payments at a manageable 10% of your gross income.
+A good rule of thumb is to borrow no more than the average annual starting salary for workers in the career field you’re pursuing.
+That way, you’ll be more likely to repay the loan within 10 years and keep the monthly payments at a manageable 10 percent of your gross income.

 30s: Overspent, underinsured

-Inadequate protection against risk is another common, costly mistake among people in their 30s.
-Moss notes that at that age, facing disability from an accident without health insurance, for instance, can have much more devastating financial consequences than a stock market plunge from which you still have years to recover.
+Another common mistake: inadequate protection against risk.
+At this age, facing disability from an accident without health insurance, for instance, can have much more devastating financial consequences than a stock market plunge from which you still have years to recover.

-Do this instead: If you want to stay out of the in-over-your-head camp, take stock of what you can realistically afford, and stick to your spending plan.
+Do this instead: Take stock of what you can realistically afford, and stick to your spending plan.
 Do a thorough assessment of your health, disability and life insurance needs, and take advantage of any employer insurance benefits available to you.

 40s: Competing financial pressures

-A “silo approach” to financial planning -- where a different adviser handles each component separately -- is often one of the biggest barriers to financial success in your 60s, DeJong says.
+A “silo approach” to financial planning — where a different adviser handles each component separately — is often one of the biggest barriers to financial success in your 60s.

 This can be a complicated exercise, so hiring a professional adviser can help make your financial plan more holistic and your retirement more secure.